FOREX-Dollar steadies in calm before CPI and central bank storm

-SINGAPORE, Dec 13 (Reuters) - The dollar was firm on Tuesday leading in to the release of U.S. inflation data and the final Federal Reserve meeting of the year, with investors waiting to update interest rate outlooks.
+London, Dec 13 (Reuters) - The dollar steadied on Tuesday ahead of the release of U.S. inflation data and the final Federal Reserve meeting of the year, with investors waiting to update interest rate outlooks.

-A month ago, a small surprise to the downside unleashed a wave of bond-buying and dollar selling on the expectation that inflation had peaked.
-The U.S. figures, due at 1330 GMT, will test that assumption, while the Fed decision on Wednesday should provide some reasonably instant feedback from policymakers.
+A month ago, a small surprise to the downside unleashed a wave of bond buying and dollar selling on the expectation that inflation had peaked.
+The figures, due at 1330 GMT, will test that assumption, while the Fed's decision on Wednesday should provide some reasonably instant feedback from policymakers.

-The dollar gained 0.8% on the yen JPY=EBS on Monday and was steady at 137.70 yen through the Asia session on Tuesday.
-It also held onto gains versus the Australian dollar AUD=D3 at $0.6759.
-AUD/

 Market projections for the peak in U.S. interest rates have also slipped, with futures pricing indicating the Fed funds rate - currently set between 3.75% and 4% - staying below 5%.
 0#FF:

+"Today's wages data is a reminder of how difficult things are for the Bank of England," ING's Turner said, who expects a 50 bp hike on Thursday but notes an outside risk of a 75 bp rise.

+"Wages are contributing to high inflation at a time when the economy is decelerating, so for sterling the data is going to keep it supported."

-The euro EUR=EBS, meanwhile, was steady at $1.0539, as was sterling GBP=D3 at $1.2268.
-The Swiss franc CHF=EBS was at 0.9360 per dollar as traders eyed Thursday meetings of the European Central Bank, Bank of England and Swiss National Bank.
+The euro EUR=EBS, meanwhile, was steady at $1.0539, while the Swiss franc CHF=EBS was at 0.9373 per dollar as traders eyed Thursday meetings of the European Central Bank and Swiss National Bank.

-Later on Tuesday, British labour data is due, as well as surveys of German business conditions and sentiment.

-The New Zealand dollar NZD=D3 was steady at $0.6386.
-The Chinese yuan CNY=CFXS slipped a bit on Monday as enthusiasm about China's COVID-19 re-opening prospects started to waver, even though Hong Kong relaxed some of its restrictions.
+The Chinese yuan CNY=CFXS was flat as enthusiasm about China's COVID-19 re-opening prospects started to waver, even though Hong Kong relaxed some of its restrictions.
 CNY/

 ========================================================